 Unlike many of the family’s 19th century Tennessee ancestors, when William Harrison Thompson left the family home near Maryville, TN and headed west, he did not simply find some untilled land and set up a farm.
-Instead, when he arrived in Henry County, Tennessee sometime between 1830 and 1838 he went into business.
+Instead, when he arrived in Henry County, Tennessee in 1835 he went into business.
 According to the book Tennessee and Tennesseans, William bought goods in Philadelphia and shipped them over the Pennsylvania canal to Pittsburgh where they were loaded on steamboats and flatboats to travel down the Ohio River and up the Tennessee River.
 Unloaded at Paris Landing, he then took the merchandise to Paris, Jackson, Trenton, or Dresden for sale.
 He was apparently very successful, as he invested the proceeds from this trade in land both in the city of Paris as well as in the farming community of Mansfield where William eventually established a plantation and factories for producing cotton yarn and chewing tobacco.

 Then tragedy struck.